 Why air quality is important

-Air quality is a measure of the suitability of air for breathing by people, plants and animals..You may only need one (1) litre of water per day to exist, but you need 13,000 litres of clean air per day.
+Air quality is a measure of the suitability of air for breathing by people, plants and animals.
+Each person needs approximately 13,000 litres of clean air per day.

 Studies show that more people die each year from pollution related illnesses than from car accidents.
 Air pollution affects our health, particularly in children, older people and those with heart or respiratory conditions such as asthma.

 Health effects of air pollution can include:

 - more frequent or more severe asthma attacks

 - worsened symptoms of emphysema and bronchitis

 - worsened symptoms of heart conditions including heart attacks